by Ari Lox

 "But why are you telling me this?
 Old Widow Halsey never smiled at anyone.
 Why should I care?"

 "After the wake, sadness overwhelmed me.
 My mother didn't know what she had until she no longer had it.
 Don't make that mistake.
 I talked with your father.
-You have a good family, a promising future.
-Don't give it up to honor some guy who left you while he kept my family's heirlooms."
+You have an excellent family, a promising future.
+Don't give it up to honor a mug who left you while he kept my family's heirlooms."

 JD hated that his choice was so stark.
 For a moment, he understood why his father avoided risk.
-It led to these situations.
+Taking a chance led to this dilemma.
 Gritting his teeth, upset with his weakness, he murmured, "You might shakedown the liquor store corner."

 "Ace's gang?
 He's the one?"